sergiy79/codecombat/Developer-environment.md

 <a name="windows_details"></a>
 ###Windows
 ##### The-fully-automatic-easy-way:
 Follow the instructions from [this step-by-step guide](https://github.com/codecombat/codecombat/wiki/Setup-on-Windows:-a-step-by-step-guide).
-The complete process is fully automated for all Windows versions.
+The complete process is fully automated for all supported Windows versions.

 We support the following, and only the following versions:
 * Windows Vista _(not yet confirmed)_